menu

 The goal is to start small and focus on setting achievable goals.
 Don’t go from zero to one hundred overnight, as that can lead to burnout.
 Pick a minor, voluntary hardship that you can perform daily.

 It needs to be something that your lazy mind would prefer to avoid but is perfectly safe.
 Deliberately putting yourself in these situations builds the foundation for long-term discipline.
-The key is consistency with these small tasks.
+Consistency with small tasks is what matters.

 Here are some ideas to get you started: